 - Construction Notice Compliance Law

 - Business Mergers & Acquisitions

 - Condominium Association Liens

 What Do You Mean by the Phrase Subcontractor Law?
-In addition to general business law , our significant practice areas is Georgia construction law.
-Although we represent all types of clients participating in Georgia’s construction industry–project owners, real estate developers, general contractors, specialty subcontractors and material suppliers–many of our construction clients are national manufactures and material suppliers on Georgia construction projects.
+In addition to general business law, our significant practice area is Georgia construction law.
+Although we represent all types of clients participating in Georgia’s construction industry–project owners, real estate developers, general contractors, specialty subcontractors and material suppliers–many of our construction clients are national manufacturers and material suppliers on Georgia construction projects.
 In Georgia, a party’s rights vary depending on its relationship to the general contractor or the owner.
 Those who are second and third tier subcontractors and suppliers have unique obligations and remedies available to them, and only attorneys who are familiar with these nuances can help.
 Subcontractor Law addresses these unique legal issues, obligations and solutions.
 In fact, one of our subcontractor law attorneys, Mark Cobb, is co-authoring a book on Subcontractor Law to be published by the American Bar Association in 2014.
-For more information on this book, please click here > >
+For more information, be sure to click here > >

-Contact Us Today: Regardless whether you are a property owner, contractor or material supplier, if you need an experience Georgia construction lawyer, business lawyer or corporate lawyer or if you need to file a materialmen’s lien or enforce your rights under a payment bond, please email us or call us today at 1-866-960-9539.
-Please remember, if we are on the telephone helping other clients, please leave a message which will be returned promptly!
+Contact Us Today: Regardless whether you are a property owner, contractor or material supplier, if you need an experienced Georgia construction lawyer, business lawyer or corporate lawyer, or if you need to file a materialmen’s lien or enforce your rights under a payment bond, please email us or call us today at 1-866-960-9539.
+If we are on the telephone helping other clients, please leave a message and we’ll get back to you promptly!